piotrszymaniec/Looty-ref/looty-scala-files-structure.md

 │   ├── Accessible.scala        ?
 │   ├── Attributes.scala        dexterity, itellect, strength calculations helper functions
-│   ├── CharClasses.scala       main character classes, starting attributes and helper listing functions │   ├── ComputedItem.scala
+│   ├── CharClasses.scala       main character classes, starting attributes and helper listing functions │   ├── ComputedItem.scala      fields for affixes
-│   ├── ComputedItemProps.scala
-│   ├── Elements.scala
-│   ├── HighScorer.scala
+│   ├── ComputedItemProps.scala describing columns to be created from properties made in parsers and PoeTypes.scala │   ├── Elements.scala          resists and element damage types calculated here │   ├── HighScorer.scala
 │   ├── InventoryIds.scala
 │   ├── ItemScorer.scala
-│   ├── LifeAndMana.scala
-│   ├── LootContainerId.scala
-│   ├── PaperDoll.scala
-│   ├── PassiveSkillTreeHelp.scala
+│   ├── LifeAndMana.scala       stats that have the same wording for mana and life are calculated here │   ├── LootContainerId.scala   LootContainer stands for stash tab, and character inventory │   ├── PaperDoll.scala         character slots structure, and methods │   ├── PassiveSkillTreeHelp.scala
-│   ├── SocketColors.scala
+│   ├── SocketColors.scala          sockets scturcture, and methods
-│   ├── WeaponTypes.scala
+│   ├── WeaponTypes.scala           as name implies
 │   └── parsers
-│       ├── AffixesParser.scala
-│       ├── ArmourParser.scala
+│       ├── AffixesParser.scala     parsers for affixes that are strings, contain numbers, or are of boolean type │       ├── ArmourParser.scala
 │       ├── ItemParser.scala
-│       ├── PropertyParsers.scala
-│       ├── RequirementsParser.scala
+│       ├── PropertyParsers.scala   parser for data in "properties" field of JSON containing various stuff │       ├── RequirementsParser.scala
 │       └── SocketsParser.scala
 ├── mods
-│   ├── AffixesParser2.scala
+│   ├── AffixesParser2.scala    parser for exporting to Csv
 │   ├── ModsCsvParser.scala
-│   └── ProperItem.scala
+│   └── ProperItem.scala        file for binding js values to those used in csv export ├── poeapi
-├── poeapi
-│   ├── PoeCacher.scala
-│   ├── PoeCacherChrome.scala
-│   ├── PoeCacherDemo.scala
-│   ├── PoeCacherExileTools.scala
+│   ├── PoeCacher.scala         base class for caching downloaded data for further reuse │   ├── PoeCacherChrome.scala   class that cache data downloaded from ggg servers │   ├── PoeCacherDemo.scala     class that can read data from stored sample-items.json file in data directory │   ├── PoeCacherExileTools.scala
-│   ├── PoeRpcs.scala
+│   ├── PoeRpcs.scala           handling http requests
-│   └── PoeTypes.scala
+│   └── PoeTypes.scala          here are described all supported Item properties got from JSON ├── script
-├── script
 │   └── LootScorerScriptParser.scala
 ├── templates